fatiando/community/CONTRIBUTING.md

 make changes to our codebase.
-Every change made goes through a pull request, even our own, so that our [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) services have a change to check that the code is up to standards and passes all our tests.
+Every change made goes through a pull request, even our own, so that our [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) services have a chance to check that the code is up to standards and passes all our tests.
 This way, the *main* branch is always stable.

 General guidelines for pull requests (PRs):